aleksei-berezkin/typique/README.md

 - [Demos](./demos) — examples of using Typique in different frameworks, and configuring TypeScript in monorepos
 - [Configuration](./docs/Configuration.md) — complete plugin parameters reference
 - [Monorepos and Shared Code](./docs/MonoreposAndSharedCode.md) — how to use Typique in monorepos and reusable libraries
-- [Plugin Description](./docs/PluginDescription.md) — architecture and performance of the plugin
+- [Plugin Description](./docs/PluginDescription.md) — architecture and performance of the plugin and the package